CTSRD-CHERI/Recipe/README.md

 } Recipe;
 ```

 The BSV type constructors can be found in [Recipe.bsv](Recipe.bsv), but they are not meant to be directly used and are therefore not exported by the package.
-Instead, a `Recipe` is built using a combination of recipe constructors described in the [Recipe constructors](#recipe-constructors) section.
+Instead, a `Recipe` is built using a combination of recipe constructors (described in the [Recipe constructors](#recipe-constructors) section).

 To build a state machine from a `Recipe`, the library defines a `compile` module with the folowing type signature: